Pumping & Storing Your Breast Milk

 You’ve been breastfeeding for a month or so, and now it’s time to start stockpiling your milk to start bottle training your baby before you return to work.
 Or, you may not be returning to work, but you may want to incorporate Daddy into one of the daily feedings.
 How in the world do you begin?

-You have chosen the perfect pump for your situation (see Choosing a Breast Pump), now how do you keep this liquid gold from spoiling once you’ve expressed it?
+You have chosen the perfect pump for your situation, now how do you keep this liquid gold from spoiling once you’ve expressed it?

 These storage guidelines will help you make your milk last longer for you and baby:

 Of course, you can pump the milk and feed it to your baby when freshly expressed.
 This method will keep the integrity of the milk at its best- almost as if the baby had latched on to you for that feeding.
 However, there will be times that you’ll need to plan ahead and store your milk.